The Wonder

 23

-When we discover our not-nice notions are faulty, we often hold onto them because they allow us to scrape together make-do ableness and closeness.
-That is, they do something vital: They help us meet our mental needs.
+As suggested, when we discover a notion is faulty, we often continue to hold onto it because it allow us to scrape together make-do ableness and/or closeness.
+That is, it does something vital: It helps us survive.

-A variety of not nice notions are given on the next six pages.
-A alternative nice-notion follows each in parentheses.
+A variety of faulty notions are given on the next six pages.
+A rebuttal for you to consider follows each in parentheses.

 24

-1. Search for someone you can’t live without.
+1. Find someone you can’t live without.
 (Obtaining ableness and closeness in a variety of replaceable ways is best.)

 3. Seek to fulfill a dream despite ongoing disappointment.
-(Insisting a dream comes true results in much unhappiness.
+(Insisting a dream comes true can result in much unhappiness.
 Seek fantasizing that’s a carefree brief break from reality.)

 25

-5. Hiding times you feel over-whelmed is a good idea.
+4. Hide times you feel overwhelmed.
 (When we openly accept our limits, we make losses easier to avoid or manage.)

-6. Putting down another or ourselves is a harmless way to have fun.
+5. See putting down another or yourself as a harmless way to have fun.
 (Though we sometimes pretend it isn’t so, putting others or ourselves down causes us to somewhat lose feeling like a nice person—someone who deserves self-worth.)

 26

-8. Getting even is a good idea.
-(Often a strong, festering desire, retaliation typically continues give and get hurtful ill-will.)
+7. See getting even as a good idea.
+(Often a festering desire, retaliation typically results in more ill-will.)

 27

-10. People are, for the most part, thick-skinned.
-(Incoming comments are personalized.
+9. Consider people to be thick-skinned.
+(Everyone tends to personalize.
 We rarely separate what is said about us from us.)

-11. People are inclined to carefully analyze situations.
-(We’re seldom taught well to put forth the effort sound reasoning requires).
+10. Believe people are prone to carefully analyze situations.
+(We seldom exert the effort sound reasoning requires).

-12. Getting down on ourselves after losing out strengthens our self-respect.
-(Being a good sport is what makes us inclined to like ourselves.
-Winning is typically puffed up fluff.)
+11. Decide getting down on yourself for failing strengthens your self-respect.
+(Being a good sport is what helps you like yourself.
+Winning is usually puffed up fluff.)

 28

-3. Some people are too responsible to go berserk.
-(Everyone has a snapping point of no return.
-During such eruptions, much harm can occur.)
+12. Think some people are too responsible to go berserk.
+(Everyone has a snapping point of no return.)

-14. Humility indicates failure.
+13. Think humility indicates failure.
 (Humility is a perspective-gaining contributor to good mental self-care.
-Don’t confuse humility with humili-ation.)
+Don’t confuse humility with humiliation.)

-15. Being nice isn’t good enough.
-(Healthy people know niceness results in sufficient self-worth.)
+14. Decide being nice isn’t good enough.
+(Healthy people know routine niceness results in unsurpassed self-worth.)

 29

-17. Being merciful excuses bad behavior.
-(When motivated by empathy and humility, the merciful recognize and promote niceness.)
+16. Think being merciful excuses bad behavior.
+(When motivated by humility and empathy, the merciful encourage niceness.)

-18. Niceness is overvalued.
-(When defined as kindness and fairness, niceness is an unmatched means of displaying good mental self-care.)
+17. See niceness as overvalued.
+(When defined as kindness and fairness, niceness is an unmatched means of displaying good self-care.)

 30